 Conversely, the state's interests are exceedingly minimal.
 States claim abandoned property in order to protect the interests of its citizens as true owners and to ensure that the abandoned property is put to good use instead of enriching the holder.
-But under the "transactional" test, the state does not even know if the true owner is a state resident, meaning the state's interest in protecting its citizens' property is greatly diminished.28 Unable to claim that its interest in the unclaimed property serves to protect the state's residents or the property's true owner, the only interest a state can claim is its interest in enriching itself with property that will probably never be claimed.
+But under the "transactional" test, the State does not even know if the true owner is a state resident, meaning the state's interest in protecting its citizens' property is greatly diminished.
+See Asahi Metal Industry Co., 480 U.S. at 114 (when a plaintiff "is not a [state] resident, [then the state's] legitimate interests in the dispute have considerably diminished").
+Unable to claim that its interest in the unclaimed property serves to protect the state's residents or the property's true owner, the only interest a state can claim is its interest in enriching itself with property that will probably never be claimed.
 But that "interest" does not make a compelling argument that the exercise of the jurisdiction by the transaction state meets "traditional notions of fair play and substantial justice."

-Lastly, the interests of the several states "in the efficient judicial resolution of the dispute and the advancement of substantive policies,"29 weigh against exercising jurisdiction under the "transactional" test.
-With the term "transaction" left undefined, the states may devise vastly different meanings for the word and, thus, vastly different results under the test.
+Lastly, the interests of the several states "in the efficient judicial resolution of the dispute and the advancement of substantive policies," Asahi Metal Industry Co., 480 U.S. at 115, weigh against exercising jurisdiction under the "transactional" test.
+With the term

+"transaction" left undefined, the states are free to devise vastly different meanings for the word and thus vastly different results under the test.
 This only heightens the burden on defendants who could face a series of different standards in different jurisdictions.
 Worse still, it could create myriad conflicting claims among states who each believe the "transaction" occurred in their state, thus spawning litigation between the states instead of fostering "the efficient judicial resolution" of the dispute.
 It takes little imagination to envision these problems, as even the Supreme Court recognized the considerable difficulties in deciding escheat claims based on a "transactional" or "contacts" analysis.
 Justice Black, writing in Texas v.
-New Jersey, flatly rejected a "contacts" analysis in deciding the court's priority scheme because "the test as applied in this field is not really any workable test at all-it is simply a phrase suggesting 5 that this Court should examine the circumstances surrounding each particular item of escheatable property on its own peculiar facts and then try to make a difficult, often quite subjective, decision as to which State's claim to those pennies and dollars seems stronger than another's."30 The transactional test, therefore, works at cross-purposes with the efficient resolution of escheat claims and counsels against concluding that the transactional test meets the strictures of the Due Process Clause.
+New Jersey, flatly rejected a "contacts" analysis in deciding the Court's priority scheme because "the test as applied in this field is not really any workable test at all-it is simply a phrase suggesting that this Court should examine the circumstances surrounding each particular item of escheatable property on its own peculiar facts and then try to make a difficult, often quite subjective, decision as to which State's claim to those pennies and dollars seems stronger than another's."
+379 U.S. at 679.
+The transactional test, therefore, works at cross-purposes with the efficient resolution of escheat claims and counsels against concluding that the transactional test meets the strictures of the Due Process Clause.